A Star-Crossed Wasteland: Critical reception

 The album received positive reviews upon its release.
 The NewReview gave the album a 4 out of 5 and stated "The band have put out a monumental work that is utterly and completely enjoyable that sets the standard— and boy is it high."
 The Boston Herald gave it a B+, calling Maria Brink's vocals "a roaring, emotional hellion and much more than just a pretty face."
 MSN Music called the record "powerful" and labeled it some of the "heaviest stuff they've ever recorded."
 The album received 4.5 stars from Alternative Press, which felt that the band have created a "modern metal masterpiece".
 Chad Bower of About.com rated the album 3.5 of 5 stars, and said of Brinks vocals, "The transitions between singing and screaming seem smoother this time around."

 Lenny Vowels of the 411mania.com gave A Star-Crossed Wasteland 7 out of 10 stars—"good" according to the 411 Legend—and summarized his review by saying: "As a whole, with this album, it seemed like In This Moment finally took the necessary steps towards becoming a bigger band in America.
 The album sounds quite a bit more mainstream than their previous two releases.
 It's not so much bad as it is hit-and-miss.
 Thankfully, it's mostly a hit.
 While I certainly can't say I'm a fan of everything on this album, the positive sides bring the goods.
 Maybe this will be the album that finally gets In This Moment the amount of exposure they need in the U.S." Phil Freeman of AllMusic compared the album's sound to the works of Italian gothic metal band Lacuna Coil and commented: "Established fans of In This Moment will love A Star-Crossed Wasteland, but as their best album, it's also a perfect introduction for a newcomer."

 Commercial performance

 A Star-Crossed Wasteland debuted at #40 on the Billboard 200, selling approximately 10,500 copies in its first week of release.
-It also debuted at #1 on the Billboard Independent albums chart and #8 on the Top Hard Rock albums chart.
-This was the highest chart position to date by the band, beating its 2008 predecessor which debuted at #70 on the Billboard 200 with first-week sales of 8,000 copies.
+It also debuted at number one on the Billboard Independent Albums chart and number eight on the Top Hard Rock Albums chart.
+This was the highest chart position to date by the band, beating its 2008 predecessor which debuted at number 70 on the Billboard 200 with first-week sales of 8,000 copies.